 - Step 1: Take photos of the engine, interior and exterior of your vehicle.
 This will be helpful when determining the agreed value with your insurance company.

 - Step 3: Know what you can and can’t do in order to stay covered by your insurance.
 If you can’t drive more than a certain number of miles annually, don’t risk it, or your coverage may be voided.
 If you can’t let anyone but yourself drive the vehicle, don't take the chance.
-This also goes for restrictions on where you can’t drive your exotic car, such as in the five boroughs of New York City (a common restriction).
+This also goes for any restrictions on where you can’t drive your exotic car.

 How Much Does Exotic Car Insurance Cost?